nick-f/axm/README.md

 ## Code of Conduct

-Everyone interacting in the Axm project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/nick-f/axm/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting with the AXM codebase and issue tracker is expected to follow the [code of conduct](https://github.com/nick-f/axm/blob/main/CODE_OF_CONDUCT.md).